kfang/mongo4s/README.md

 #Mongo4s
-A dsl to interact with MongoDB in scala using the [ReactiveMongo](http://reactivemongo.org) library.
+A dsl to interact with [MongoDB](http://www.mongodb.org/) in scala using the [ReactiveMongo](http://reactivemongo.org) library.
 This project is still in development but any requests are welcome.
 Feel free to file a bugs/enhancements into [issues](https://github.com/kfang/mongo4s/issues).

 #Building/Sonatype
 This project is still in active development and doesn't have a stable version (yet).
 But its up on sonatype!
-Its +published against scala version 2.11.6 and 2.10.5 so it should work with both.
+Its cross-published against scala version 2.11.6 and 2.10.5 so it should work with both.
+The snapshot is not always up to date with whats in the repository.
+I'm sort of ["dogfooding"](http://en.wikipedia.org/wiki/Eating_your_own_dog_food) this.
 ```scala
 libraryDependencies += "com.github.kfang" %% "mongo4s" % "0.0.1-SNAPSHOT"
 ```